yonasBSD/foot/README.md

 string capabilities.

 Foot supports this, and extends it even further, to also include boolean capabilities.
-This means foot’s entire terminfo can be queried via `XTGETTCAP`.
+This means foot's entire terminfo can be queried via `XTGETTCAP`.

 Note that both Kitty and foot handles **responses** to